Mass action principle (neuroscience): Contributors

+Versus functional specialization

 There is evidence supporting both the mass action principle and functional specialization within the brain.
 Functional specialization is the idea that functions are localized within the brain and can only be carried out by particular area(s) of the brain.
 Some tasks appear to work on the mass action principle, with lesions causing less drastic effects than would be expected if the tasks were localized within the brain.
 This was shown in Lashley's rat maze experiments, in which the amount of tissue removed was more important to the rat's performance than where the tissue was removed from within the brain.
 There are, however, examples of highly specialized areas of the brain in which even small amounts of damage can cause dramatic effects on people's abilities to perform certain tasks.
 Two such areas effect the comprehension of speech and the ability to produce coherent speech, Wernicke's area and Broca's area, respectively.